 Safety measures should always be taken when working with a battery cable to prevent future damage.
 All of our battery cable options meet SAE J-1127, Ford, and Chrysler specifications for use in automotive applications.
 They also meet UL-558 and UL-553 flame-resistant standards.

-Can Welding Cable be used for Battery Cable?
+Can you use Welding Cable for Battery Cable?

-These cables often carry the same amperage rating if they are the same AWG size, making welding cable a suitable replacement for a battery cable.
+Welding cable a suitable replacement for a battery cable.
+This is because these cables often carry the same amperage rating if they are the same AWG size.
 When comparing these cables, it is easy to see that welding cable is a better choice for applications that require more flexibility.
-It is also important to note that the amount of copper per foot of welding cable is greater than that of battery cable, which allows it to handle higher voltage applications.
+It is also important to note that it often has a higher amount of copper per foot than battery cable, which allows it to handle higher voltage applications.
 Although battery cable is more difficult to handle in colder climates, both perform similarly.